 Building an ongoing relationship with the decision makers in your organisation gives you a real understanding about what matters to the business at departmental level.
 It also allows you to be there to shape and influence the organisation’s strategy and performance, and this a must if you want to deliver value.

-Step 3: Develop the priorities of your role
+Step 3: Develop the priorities of your role as CFO

 Now that you understand the overall strategic goals and have established key relationships across the business, it’s time to examine your own role closely.
 What are the priorities?
 What does the role of a modern CFO require?
 Start by listing your key objectives.
 For example, this could be to control costs and improve profitability or to support and fund growth objectives.